reactiflux/reactiflux.com/src/md-pages/tips.md

 ## Do your research

 There is a tremendous body of knowledge contained within the internet.
-Chat servers fill a great gap when you're struggling to find a resource or are unsure of how to procede, but your first step should be independent research.
+Chat servers fill a great gap when you're struggling to find a resource or are unsure of how to proceed, but your first step should be independent research.
 Come to us when you hit a wall or want a sanity check.

 ## More info